Abbeygreen Church: 1940: Union with the Cordiner Church: A change of constitution for Abbeygreen

-The Relief Church, of which the Cordiner Church in Lesmahagow was part, joined the United Secession Church in 1847 to form the United Presbyterian Church.
+The Relief Church, of which the Cordiner Church in Lesmahagow was part, joined the United Secession Church in 1847 as part of the formation of the United Presbyterian Church.
 Then, in 1900, the United Presbyterian Church joined with a majority of the Free Church of Scotland (1843-1900) to form the United Free Church of Scotland.
 At this event, Abbeygreen and the Cordiner Church found themselves in the same church denomination, while remaining separate congregations.
 Then, in 1929, Abbegreen Church and the Cordiner Church followed the majority of the United Free Church of Scotland into the Church of Scotland at the union of the United Free Church of Scotland with the Church of Scotland.
 The individual congregations respectively became the charges of Lesmahagow-Abbeygreen and Lesmahagow-Cordiner Church along with Lesmahagow Old Parish Church.
 Three churches of the same denomination in one village.

 The minister of the Cordiner church at this time was Mr Morton, and in 1940 he became seriously ill.
 Abbeygreen Church and the Cordiner Church enjoyed a long and mutually supportive relationship and so, with the illness of Rev. Morton, the members of the Cordiner church were invited to temporarily join with Abbeygreen in worship.
 In June 1941 members of the Cordiner Church met with the congregation of Abbeygreen to discuss union of the two churches and in July 1941, the two churches united.
 The sessions united and a congregational board was formed, with the last meeting of the old Deacons Court of Abbeygreen taking place on 1 July 1941.
 This action created Lesmahagow-Abbeygreen, Church of Scotland, under the "Model Deed of Constitution"; a constitution designed to separate the temporal affairs of the church, managed by church members elected to the "Congregational Board" working alongside the ordained elders, from the spiritual affairs of the church which are led by the ordained elders acting as the Kirk Session.
 The first meeting of the final constitution of Lesmahagow-Abbeygreen Church of Scotland, the session and congregational board, took place on 7 July 1941.

-On Abbeygreen rejoining the Free Church of Scotland in 2020, there are still two members of the congregation who were members of the Cordiner Church Sunday School; both have served as office bearers to Abbeygreen Church for some considerable time.
+On Abbeygreen rejoining the Free Church of Scotland in 2020, there were still two members of the congregation who were members of the Cordiner Church Sunday School; both having served as office bearers to Abbeygreen Church for some considerable time; Mr Jim Brown and Mrs Nancy Lang.